shubham-sharma25/Namaste-react/Episode 7 Finding path/notes.md

 Client side routing : During the initial rendering of the App component , we already have rest of our component loaded as well as they are imported , so on clicking the link it directly loads on the page instantly

+Dynamic Routes
+e.g.
+www.swiggy.com/restaurants/meghna-foods
+www.swiggy.com/restaurants/third-wave-coffee

+If we have a Restaurant page to show individual restaurant from our app,

+Reading param from url : useParams hook const { resId } useParams()